 - Eyes: Looking at the eyes and lids, your vet will check for early signs of cataracts, lesions caused by upper respiratory infections, and any other abnormalities like excessive tearing or signs of allergies.

 - Nose: The vet will check for congestion, a runny nose, or other signs of an infection.

 - Paws: Your vet will examine your cat’s paws, pads, and nails.
-They may also offer a complimentary nail trimming (one of the most dreaded maintenance routines for cat owners).
+They may also offer complimentary nail trimming (one of the most dreaded maintenance routines for cat owners).

 - Backside and feces: Your vet will do a visual examination of your cat’s anus to make sure there are no signs of worms or an anal gland infection.
-If your vet’s office asked you to bring a fecal sample, they will take it for parasite testing and call you with the test results.
+If your vet’s office asks you to bring a fecal sample, they will take it for parasite testing and call you with the test results.

 A complete wellness profile is a vital part of keeping your cat healthy.
 If your vet notices anything of concern during the exam, they will help you design a treatment plan or a watch-and-wait strategy.
 And if your cat gets a clean bill of health, you can feel good about taking a proactive approach to their wellness.

 Lastly, you can ask questions about the best cat food brands.
 This will empower you to not only select the best for your cat but also ensure long-term savings by keeping your cat healthy.

 Want to Spend Less on Your Cat’s Health Needs?